Lee County Clerk's Office Internships

 Pi Lambda Sigma members are eligible for placement in summer internships for 3 or 6 credit hours.
 If you are interested in interning with a law firm, corporation (legal division) or government office in Auburn/Opelika, Montgomery, Birmingham, Atlanta, or your hometown, please send Ms. Armstrong-Wright the following information:

 - Your class, major and GPA

 - Practice areas of interest to you

 Students participating in this internship program will not be paid by the lawyers who host them, but may earn from 3 to 6 hours credit (S/U) in political science.
-Interns are required to work with their assigned lawyers for 10 to 20 hours per week, to receive a favorable review from the lawyers, and to write a 10 page paper on a topic relevant to the internship.
+Interns are required to work with their assigned lawyers for 10 to 20 hours per week, to receive a favorable review from the lawyer, and to write a 10-page paper on a topic relevant to the internship.
 Ms. Armstrong-Wright will serve as instructor for these internships.